EXERCISE / BODY-TYPE INFO

 Stand feet shoulder width apart, bend the knees, hinge from the hips and take hold of the kettlebell in both hands.
 Perform a deadlift by pressing the feet into the ground and straightening the legs.
 Do not let the lower back round, maintain neutral spine.
 Lower under control.

-Stand in a lunge position with the front foot on a bosu (flat side up).
+Stand with 1 foot forward and the other foot back behind you with the heel raised.
 Hold dumbbells in both hands.
-Lower until the back knee is just off the floor and both knees are at right angles.
+Lower into a lunge position until the back knee is just off the floor and both knees are at right angles.
 Keep the pelvis slightly tucked under so you do not over arch the lower back.
-Straightly the legs.
+Straighten the legs.

 Pre-Intervals – perform the required number of intervals.
 The sprint phase should be performed at 100%, the highest intensity possible and the rest phase should be performed at a low intensity to recover.
 For example on a cross-trainer increase the speed for the sprint phase then bring it back down on the rest phase, allowing you to recover.
 When using a treadmill you may actually jump off the machine during the rest phase as it takes too long to slow down, therefore your rest phase may be a complete rest.